consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="Zabbix" thumbnail="/img/favicons/www.zabbix.com.png" url="https://www.zabbix.com" score="3" >}}

-Zabbix is an monolithic monitoring system written in PHP with Apache or Nginx as the frontend and supports several databases as the backend (MySQL, PostgreSQL, TimescaleDB, Oracle).
+Zabbix is an monolithic monitoring tool written in PHP with Apache or Nginx as the frontend and several options for the database backend (MySQL, PostgreSQL, TimescaleDB, Oracle).
 It's actively developed and supported by a commercial organization but remains an open source project anyone can install without any limits.